xloyb/MyCrudia/Readme.md

 Welcome to the MyCrudia project!
 This repository contains the complete source code for the **MyCrudia** mobile application, its backend server, and showcases of its features.

-Welcome to the MyCrudia project!
-This repository contains the complete source code for the **MyCrudia** mobile application, its backend server, and showcases of its features.

 ---